The Best Portugal Itinerary

-COMFORTABLE SHOES.
+COMFORTABLE LEATHER SNEAKERS.
 You will likely (hopefully) be doing a lot of walking and the hills in some cities like Lisbon and Porto are huge so this is very important!
 My very favorite are M. Gemi’s white leather sneakers.
 I literally never travel anywhere without them.
 Click here to see latest prices!

 LIGHTWEIGHT TRAVEL CARDIGAN.
 Barefoot Dreams’ circle cardigan is honestly one of the best travel-related purchase I have made.
 So warm and absolutely necessary, I’ve brought mine on every single trip since purchasing it.
 Also great for transit days and hotel lounging!
 Click here to see the latest prices.